VIN1902/learning-cpp/05_OOP/oop.md

         - public, private, protected
     - getter and setter
         - special methods that only act as a way to provide everyone restricted (not full) access to private members. prevent direct access/modification of sensitive members.
+    - friend functions/classes
+        - expose private and protected members to only those declared as friends to the class and not to everyone like in cases above.
 2. Abstraction
 - hiding implementation details. structure is important rather than full implementation.
 - focus on what details are hidden in object.